mugli/learning-graphql/README.md

 The Official Specification is meant for anyone who wants to implement GraphQL core in any language.
 I felt the need of a simpler version that talks only JavaScript in its APIs and examples instead of being generic, so I wrote it down myself and shared with hope that others might find it useful too.

-I should mention that some texts and examples have been copied from the official documents and then have been simplified for GraphQL beginners like me.

 ##Table of Content:

 1. [What is GraphQL](#)